benmiaou/stage/README.md

  - Show Edges : show edges.
  - Enhance Contrast : try to enhance contrast of the image.
  - Show histogram : Show the 3D histogram of the serie in a new window.
+  - histogram Preview menu :
+      - Preview Lung Segmentation : Preview the lung segmentation and the convex hull.
+      - Preview Simple Threshold : Preview of a simple treshold.
-  - histogram window menu :
+  - histogram Apply menu :
-    - Apply threshold : apply threshold with the selected value with the scroll bars.
+      - Apply Lung Segmentation : Apply the lung segmentation and the convex hull.
+      - Apply Simple Threshold : Apply of a simple treshold.
+  - histogram Histogram Type menu :
+      - Current 2D : Show histogram of the actual image.
+      - Total 2D : Show 2D histogram of the actual serie.
-    - Show Threshold : Show the part of the histogram out of the thershold selection.
+      - 3D : Show 3D histogram of the actual serie.
- -Show 3D View : Show 3D view of the current serie (use after threshold, only show pixel value > 220)
+ -Show 3D View : Show 3D view of the current serie.

 Commands :
  - MouseWheel or ArrowKeys : switch image.